simplicitesoftware/documentation/docs/documentation/operation/kubernetes.md

 In the above case you can now point your browser to `http://6d9lguc0l0.lb.c4.gra.k8s.ovh.net`

-> **Note**: in the above example there is only one replica for the Simplicité deployment, you can set it to more that one but note that
+> **Note**: in the above example there is only one replica for the Simplicit&eacute; deployment, you can set it to more that one but note that
 > the load balancing is done based on client IP address.
 If you need a better load balancing strategy (e.g. a session cookie-based sticky session load balancing)
-> you need to configure an appropriate ingress (the configuration of such ingress is not specific to Simplicité, thus not described here)
+> you need to configure an appropriate ingress (the configuration of such ingress is not specific to Simplicit&eacute;, thus not described here)

 Kubernetes dashboard
 --------------------